 - Have their employer contribute to their employee pension trust funds through the Taft-Hartley Act

 The state created a three-year rollout period of implementation, with staggered deadlines based on company size.
-Two of the deadlines have passed, and the final one is quickly approaching.
-By June 30, 2022, all employers required to participate must either sign up for CalSavers or exempt themselves if they offer a different retirement plan.
+All of the deadlines have passed.
+The final one was June 30, 2022.
+All employers required to participate must have either signed up for CalSavers or exempted themselves if they offer a different retirement plan.

 What Are the Pros and Cons of CalSavers?